top of page

 Rosecliff Mansion

-Isaac Bell House (70 Perry Street, Newport, RI)
+Isaac Bell House Newport

-The Isaac Bell House is built in a different style from its gilded neighbors.
-Cotton broker Isaac Bell commissioned the house in 1883.
+The Bell House is built in a different style from its gilded neighbors.
+Isaac Bell commissioned the house in 1883.
 The architectural firm of McKim, Mead, and White helped to create a new American style of building with the ‘shingle-style’ of the house.
 Using European, Colonial American, and Japanese influences, the house is characterized by wide porches, light-filled rooms, and construction materials that celebrate the house’s natural environment.

 Ochre Court | Cliff Walk | Salve Regina University | Newport Mansions